lsst-sqre/safir/docs/user-guide/sentry.rst

 SentryWebException
 ------------------

-Similar to :ref:`slack-web-exceptions`, you can use `~safir.sentry.SentryWebException` to report an `HTTPX`_ exception with helpful info in tags and contexts.
+Similar to :ref:`slack-web-exceptions`, you can use `~safir.sentry.SentryWebException` to report an httpx_ exception with helpful info in tags and contexts.

 .. code-block:: python